 You can use the pie charts and graphs on this page to display various analyses of suspense data.
 Use these analyses to identify problem providers and time periods, in terms of suspense volumes.
 These charts are based purely on transactions posted to suspense during the last 12 months.
 They are not representative of what is currently in suspense or posted out of suspense.
 Note that data for the full 12 months is not available immediately and must accumulate before it is reportable.

+To open the Suspense Analysis function

+On the CommPay menu, choose Administration Tools > Suspense Analysis.
 The Suspense Analysis screen opens, displaying three data analysis tabs.

 New Business